 Abdominal Imaging Fellowship

-Our one-year fellowship currently accepts up to five positions per academic year.
-Each year is comprised of three or four dedicated abdominal imaging fellows, while up to two spots can be designated for candidates who choose to complete a combined abdominal and cardiothoracic fellowship.
-Candidates are asked to select their preference on our fellowship's application form.
+The fellowship offers five positions per academic year.
+Up to two spots are designated for candidates who choose to complete a combined abdominal and cardiothoracic fellowship.

-There is no mandated research requirement for fellows, and we strongly support candidates with limited or no interest who would prefer to spend their fellowship year learning clinical skills in preparation for a career in private practice.
-There are numerous research projects available for all interested fellows, described further below.
+There is no mandated research requirement for fellows, and we support candidates who prefer to spend their fellowship year learning clinical skills in preparation for a career in private practice.
+There are numerous research projects available for all interested fellows.

-Starting in September, fellows are scheduled for one day of ‘Career Development Time’ every week.
+Fellows are scheduled for one day of ‘Career Development Time’ each week.
 This time is allotted for fellows to practice and participate in clinical, research, and skills training that may best match the individual fellow’s needs.
-Regardless of our applicants’ preferences, they will be very well-prepared for an academic or private practice position.
+Regardless of our fellows' preferences, they will be very well-prepared for an academic, community, or private practice position.

 Learn more about the Division of Abdominal Imaging at CUIMC.

-Our fellows interpret cases entirely within the Milstein Hospital building on the main NYP/CUIMC campus, though fellows read a combination of inpatient and outpatient studies from two offsite hospitals and multiple outpatient facilities.
-The fellowship typically consists of 3.5 months of MRI, 3.5 months of CT, three months of ultrasound, one month of elective, and one month of vacation with slight variation in total time depending on fellow preference.
+Fellows spend the year together entirely within the Milstein Hospital building on the main NYP/CUIMC campus, reading a combination of inpatient and outpatient studies from two offsite hospitals and multiple outpatient facilities in addition to studies from the main campus.
+The fellowship typically consists of 3.5 months of MRI, 3.5 months of CT, 3 months of ultrasound, and one month of elective, with slight variation in total time depending on fellow preference.

 Electives are flexible and tailored to match the interests of the fellow.
 Our past fellows have taken advantage of available electives in neuroradiology, pediatric radiology, interventional radiology, mammography, nuclear medicine, cardiac imaging, and thoracic imaging.

-We encourage our fellows to actively engage in academic projects throughout the year with the goal of submitting an abstract at a national meeting and culminating in a publication.
-Our faculty members are active members of radiology societies and have several available research projects for those who are interested.
-All fellows are provided with an education fund to support their academic and career goals, as well as five CME days to attend a conference of their choice.
-Our fellowship program also strongly supports candidates and fellows with limited or no research interest who would prefer to spend additional time on clinical service.
+Fellows interested in research are encouraged to actively engage in academic projects throughout the year with the goal of submitting an abstract at a national meeting and culminating in a publication.
+Fellows can select from any of several ongoing projects led by various faculty or develop their own research project with faculty support.
+All fellows are provided with an education fund to support their academic and career goals, as well as five CME days to attend an in-person or virtual conference of their choice.

 As per the Society of Chairs of Academic Radiology Departments (SCARD), we cannot accept applications or offer an opportunity to interview with our program until August 1, 2022.
 This date is subject to change depending on updates from SCARD.
 Please visit the SCARD website for the most up to date information on fellowship interview and offer timeline policies.

-Applicants will be selected for interviews on a rolling basis, beginning on November 7, 2022.
+Applications will be reviewed starting August 1, 2022 and applicants will be selected for interviews on a rolling basis.
+Virtual interviews begin on November 7, 2022.
 An interview is required before an offer for a fellowship position can be formally extended to a candidate.
-All interviews in will be held on Zoom as a matter of fairness for institutions that cannot host candidates and those who are not allowed to travel.
-Our fellowship program has signed a pledge agreeing to adhere to the SCARD guidelines for this fellowship season.
+Our abdominal fellowship program has signed a pledge agreeing to adhere to the SCARD guidelines for this fellowship season.